chandreasmosley/Cardio-Good-Fitness/README.md

-Please ensure timely submission as any submission post-deadline will not be accepted for evaluation Submission will not be evaluated if, it is submitted post-deadline, or, more than 2 files are submitted
+Please ensure timely submission as any submission post-deadline will not be accepted for evaluation Submission will not be evaluated if, it is submitted post-deadline, or, more than 2 files are submitted.